 Work continues on the potential development of new rail stations for Dumfries and Galloway.
-The outcomes of the four STAG Pre-appraisals for the Thornhill, Eastriggs, Dunragit/Glenluce and Beattock areas were reported to the Board at its July 2016 meeting.
-The Board agreed to progress three of these areas Thornhill, Eastriggs and Beattock through the next stage of the appraisal process, STAG 1.
-The outputs from STAG 1 were completed in late March 2017 and will be reported to the first meeting of the "new" Board in July 2017.
+The outcomes of the three STAG 1 Appraisals for the Thornhill, Eastriggs and Beattock areas were reported to the Board at its June 2017 and September 2017 meetings.
+The Board agreed to progress all three of these areas through the next stage of the appraisal process, STAG 2.
+The outputs from STAG 2 are expected to be complete in mid-2018 and will be reported to the first meeting following their completion.